 ● You took your tab and tapped on your news app

-● The app understood your query and processed the same on its server(or a general search on the web)
+● All app understood your query and processed the same on its server(or a general search on the web)

-● The query language installed on that server made a comparison with its existing information to find what you are looking for
+● Query language installed on that server made a comparison with its existing information to find what you are looking for

-● Query language pulled out the data and sent that to your tab
+● All Query languages pulled out the data and sent that to your tab

-● The data processor on your tab turned that chunk of data into a well organised newspaper
+● The data processor on your tab turned that chunk of data into a well-organized newspaper

 First, there was SaaS (Software as a service).
 I have a business, I need to generate Invoices, I will just use a provider that creates those invoices for me, without having to reinvent the wheel all by myself.
 That is SaaS.